Diagnosing Alzheimer’s is a challenge

 Hyperspectral imaging at the blink of an eye

 “For this project, we used a snapshot camera from imec.
 Next to its compactness, the speed of the camera was an indispensable ingredient for the success of this research.
-For reliable results and to avoid motion artefacts in the image, it is important that the patient doesn’t blink and keeps his eyes in a fixed position,” says Sophie Lemmens.
+For reliable results and to avoid motion artifacts in the image, it is important that the patient doesn’t blink and keeps his eyes in a fixed position,” says Sophie Lemmens.
 “So, it is important that the acquisition time of our measurement equipment is as short as possible.
 Since the snapshot camera only needs a few milliseconds to collect the images, it is feasible to use with patients.
 Also, because only light from the visible spectrum is needed, it is safe to use.”

 Engineers from VITO, together with researchers from Stalmans’ lab, combined the snapshot hyperspectral camera with the ophthalmologists’ standard fundus camera to create a ‘super’ instrument with hyperspectral capabilities.
 Jan Theunis, project manager at VITO’s Health Unit: “Thanks to the fruitful discussions with the imec team, we succeeded in setting up a simultaneous operation of the fundus and snapshot, in achieving a large field of view, in acquiring a good image quality and in adapting the image processing software and correction algorithms.”